anna-gt/rsschool-cv/cv.md

 + Git, GitHub
 +  VS Code
 +  Adobe Photoshop
+## Work experience:
-**Work experience:**  defended [graduation project](http://fe.it-academy.by/Sites/0043256/index.html) after finishing course from IT Academy
+  Defended [graduation project](http://fe.it-academy.by/Sites/0043256/index.html) after finishing course from IT Academy
 ## Code example:
 **Quadrants KATA from CODEWARS:** Given a point in a Euclidean plane (x and y), return the quadrant the point exists in: 1, 2, 3 or 4 (integer). x and y are non-zero integers, therefore the given point never lies on the axes.
 **Solution:**